Hire in India — without an entity

-If there is no written employment contract in place, there is also a risk that a court would read implied terms into the contract which favour the employee over the employer.
+If there is no written employment contract in place, there is also a risk that a court would read implied terms into the contract which favor the employee over the employer.

 While not compulsory, it is common for employees in India to expect a salary increase of 10%-15% per year.
-No matter which approach to pay increases is taken, this should be clearly established in the terms of the written employment contract.
+Stepwise pay increases should be clearly established in the terms of the written employment contract.

 Probationary periods are also common in India.
 Three months is a typical length, which is also the maximum initial probationary period.
 However, employers can choose to extend this period for up to three more months.
 During a probationary period, 15 days written notice is required for employees or employers to end employment.